 Prevention measures against transmission of infectious diseases, based on instructions by NPHO& WHO are:

 - Social distancing: includes refraining from hugging, kissing, or shaking hands with guests as well as among staff.
 It involves maintaining a distance of at least 2m and avoiding anyone who is coughing or sneezing.

-- Hand hygiene: means cleaning hands with an alcohol-based hand sanitizer or thoroughly washing them with soap and water.
-Also, you must avoid touching eyes, nose, and mouth.
+- Hand hygiene: means cleaning hands with an alcohol-based hand sanitiser or thoroughly washing them with soap and water.
+Also, you must avoid touching your eyes, nose, and mouth.
 Hand disinfection is necessary after exchanging objects (e.g. money, credit cards, documents, etc.) with guests.

 - Respiratory etiquette: means covering mouth and nose with bent elbow or tissue when coughing or sneezing.
 The used tissue should be disposed of immediately in a bin (with a lid).

 - In public areas, cleaning and disinfecting frequently touched objects and surfaces will reduce the risk of infection.

 - CHECK-IN/OUT: Check-In in your room, due to the special cleaning care will take place at 16.00.
 Check-Out is switched over to 11.00.